-Healthcare - Resource Capacity Optimization: This use case is an AI tool that will help improve health sector efficiency through the use of simulation models that draws on historical data to forecast future demand or patient beds and allocate resource models accordingly.
+Healthcare - Resource Capacity Optimization:

+This use case is an AI tool that will help improve health sector efficiency through the use of simulation models that draws on historical data to forecast future demand or patient beds and allocate resource models accordingly.
 Healthcare services are heavily burdened, and this trend is likely to intensify in the coming years, owing to a growing and aging population that sets greater demands on health services providers and healthcare practitioners.
-Being cognizant of this, the government can leverage AI to play a significant role in developing a resourcing plan based on simulation models and historical data improving working conditions, patient experience and outcomes. • Logistic & Transport - Smart CCTV for Public Transport: This use case uses CCTV for public transport to track the operating status of transit and transportation networks, optimizes transit duration and capacity, and reduces citizens' waiting times to enhance citizen experience.
-Resources & Energy - Supply Planning Optimization: This use case optimizes supply in generation power plants by using Al to forecast energy load using real-time demand data, deriving the required supply from the generators and the required reserves to achieve this supply.
+Being cognizant of this, the government can leverage AI to play a significant role in developing a resourcing plan based on simulation models and historical data improving working conditions, patient experience and outcomes.

+Logistics & Transport - Smart CCTV for Public Transport:

+This use case uses CCTV for public transport to track the operating status of transit and transportation networks, optimizes transit duration and capacity, and reduces citizens' waiting times to enhance citizen experience.

+Resources & Energy - Supply Planning Optimization:

+This use case optimizes supply in generation power plants by using Al to forecast energy load using real-time demand data, deriving the required supply from the generators and the required reserves to achieve this supply.
 This would result in decision making for energy forecasting, reduced production costs, and avoidance of lost revenue due to interruptions.

-Other Sectors: Education - School Seats Optimization: 00 This use case is an AI model that will help improve education sector efficiency using simulation models to forecast future demand and predict the school seats needed by region based on population growth and dynamics.
+Other Sectors: Education - School Seats Optimization:

+This use case is an AI model that will help improve education sector efficiency using simulation models to forecast future demand and predict the school seats needed by region based on population growth and dynamics.
-Execution of these use cases across government services would drive the potential value of AI from an economic, social, environment, and security standpoint.
-Yet, execution of these cases requires the government to have the right technology foundations designed in a flexible, modular, and resilient manner to keep up with technology evolution and facilitate integration with opensource technologies while having adequate data privacy and protection controls.

 The design of the technology foundation has to follow the AI supply chain from capturing and ingesting data from different sources, processing and annotating it, training the AI model, testing, and evaluating, followed by model deployment and continuous monitoring and maintenance.

 Having defined the AI use cases across government services and related technologies, the AI demand becomes articulated and can be used to stimulate and guide the AI supply or industry represented by large multinationals, small-medium enterprises (SMEs) and start-ups, and the research and innovation ecosystem.
 Alignment of national AI demand and supply is critical for localizing AI technologies, driving job creation and economic growth, and realizing the targeted sector outcomes across government services.

-Last but not least, driving AI adoption requires an enabling environment manifested by: National AI governance and top leadership sponsorship Regulations for safe AI adoption in line with cultural and ethical values Innovative partnership and procurement models to attract global capabilities and promote experimentation Talent development at all levels of specialization and expertise across business and technical professionals Access to funding avenues through the government, dedicated innovation and R&D funds, or attraction of private sector investment Effective change management and communication to engage all national stakeholders and bring everyone on the Al adoption journey
+Last but not least, driving Al adoption requires an enabling environment manifested by:

+National AI governance and top leadership sponsorship

+Regulations for safe AI adoption in line with cultural and ethical values

+Innovative partnership and procurement models to attract global capabilities and promote experimentation

+Talent development at all levels of specialization and expertise across business and technical professionals

+Access to funding avenues through the government, dedicated innovation and R&D funds, or attraction of private sector investment

+Effective change management and communication to engage all national stakeholders and bring everyone on the Al adoption journey

-Cascading the National AI Framework at Government Entity Level
+Cascading the National Al Framework at Government Entity Level